-- 13.05(a) The parties acknowledge that the criteria which the Employer will use in selecting a candidate for a position posted under Article 13.03 shall include: the candidate's academic qualifications, teaching competence, ability to perform the various duties of the position, lived experience relevant to the course material and previous satisfactory academic employment experience.
+- 13.05 (a) The parties acknowledge that the criteria which the Employer will use in selecting a candidate for a position posted under Article 13.03 shall include: the candidate's academic qualifications, teaching competence, ability to perform the various duties of the position, lived experience relevant to the course material and previous satisfactory academic employment experience.
 If stated in the posting, criteria may also include departmental preferences such as special experience or competence required (e.g. registered in same program/Department, specific courses completed, grades in those courses), full-time or part-time student status, or restriction to applicants not holding an undergraduate degree.
-The above criteria are not listed in order of priority. - (b) When, in the opinion of the employer making a selection, 2 or more candidates have relatively equal qualifications the candidate with the most seniority, as defined in Article 13.06, 13.02(i)(iii), will be selected. - (c) In offering employment within the bargaining unit, priority consideration will be given to applicants who do not yet have, at the time of application, an aggregate assignment(s) totaling 260 hours. - (d) [See note in 12.02(c)] - (e) The parties affirm that Employment Equity is a key part of progress towards inclusivity in the employment relationship and that the hiring process shall reflect this affirmation.
+The above criteria are not listed in order of priority. - (b) When, in the opinion of the employer making a selection, 2 or more candidates have relatively equal qualifications the candidate with the most seniority, as defined in Article 13.06, will be selected. - (c) In offering employment within the bargaining unit, priority consideration will be given to applicants who do not yet have, at the time of application, an aggregate assignment(s) totaling 260 hours. - (d) For vacancies posted in accordance with Article 13.02(i) in the Indigenous Studies Program and courses with primarily Indigenous-related content, preference will be given to qualified applicants who self-identify in their application as First Nations, Metis and Inuit persons. - (e) The parties affirm that Employment Equity is a key part of progress towards inclusivity in the employment relationship and that the hiring process shall reflect this affirmation.
 The University encourages applications from all qualified candidates including women, persons with disabilities, First Nations, Métis and Inuit persons, visible minorities, members of racialized communities and LGBTQ+ identified persons.